eyuppastirmaci/noesis-forge/README.md

 **This is a learning-oriented project currently under active development.
 Not recommended for production use.**

-While the core document management features are functional, many advanced AI capabilities are still being implemented.
-The project serves as a practical exploration of modern web development, AI integration, and scalable architecture patterns.
-There's still a long road ahead, but contributions, feedback, and suggestions are welcome as we continue to build and improve the platform.
+Core document features work, but many AI capabilities are still being built.
+Contributions and feedback are welcome as we continue developing the platform.

 ## ✨ Key Features